-- 1. Clothes Washer System A graywater irrigation system utilizing only a single domestic clothes washing machine, with no tanks, pumps or treatment in a one or two family dwelling.
-(Described in this brochure). - Simple Graywater Irrigation System A system designed to collect less than 250 gallons of graywater per day and transport it out of the structure for distribution in an irrigation field.
-A simple graywater system requires a Building Permit and may include tanks, valves, filters, pumps or other appurtenances along with piping and receiving landscape.
-(See Building Permit Application Requirements for Residential Graywater Irrigation Systems). - Complex Graywater Irrigation System A system designed to collect more than 250 gallons of graywater per day and transport it out of the structure of distribution in an irrigation field.
-Requires a Building Permit (See Building Permit Application Requirements for Residential Graywater Irrigation Systems). - 4.
-Graywater Disposal System A wastewater system designed to dispose if graywater throughout the year that is not intended for irrigation.
+- 1. Clothes Washer System- A graywater irrigation system utilizing only a single domestic clothes washing machine, with no tanks, pumps or treatment in a one or two family dwelling.
+(Described in this brochure). - Simple Graywater Irrigation System An irrigation system designed to collect less than 250 gallons of graywater per day.
+A simple graywater system requires a Building Permit and may include surge tanks, valves, filters, pumps or other appurtenances.
+(See Building Permit Application Requirements for Residential Graywater Irrigation Systems). - 3.
+Complex Graywater Irrigation System A commercial size irrigation system designed to collect more than 250 gallons of graywater per day.
+Requires a Building Permit (See Building Permit Application Requirements for Residential Graywater Irrigation Systems). - Graywater Sump A wastewater system designed to dispose if graywater throughout the year that is not intended for irrigation.
 Requires a Sewage Disposal Permit (See Graywater Sump Brochure or On Site Wastewater Treatment Guidelines).